Abdo-Salman/Numerical-Analysis-Tool/README.md

 ## Technologies Used

 - Developed using C# with Windows Forms in Visual Studio Community.
+- Canva for creating the backgrounds for the interface

 ## License

 This project is licensed under the [MIT License](LICENSE).